Union criticises Labour frontbencher for crossing university picket line

 PA

-The incident is the second dispute over Labour politicians apparently crossing a picket in Sheffield in the last few months.

-Late in 2021 Sheffield City council Leader Terry Fox and some Labour councillors walked past a picket and into a building – before emerging and saying they had decided not to cross the picket to attend a council meeting there in solidarity with workers.
+It is the second time in recent months that Labour politicians have been criticised for crossing picket lines in Sheffield.
+In December, Sheffield City council leader Terry Fox walked past protesting staff and into a university building before re-emerging to say he had decided not to cross the picket to attend a council meeting there in solidarity with workers.

-However those on strike outside pointed out that the councillors had already crossed their picket on the way in.

-Academic staff at universities across the UK represented by UCU are on strike over planned cuts to pension payments under their defined benefit Universities Superannuation Scheme, known as the USS.
+But those on strike outside pointed out that Mr Fox and other Labour councillors had already crossed their picket on the way in.
+Academic staff represented by UCU are on strike across the UK over a dispute about pensions, pay and working conditions.

 Join our new commenting forum